-The lunge pattern has always been one of the most useful and popular exercise available.
-Many lunge variations exist, each with their own unique set of benefits.
+Many lunge variations exist, each with its own unique set of benefits.

-The front rack reverse lunge is one of the best variations, as it trains the entire leg musculature while incorporating strength and stability in the upper body and core.
+The front rack reverse lunge is one of the best variations.
+It trains the entire leg musculature while incorporating strength and stability in the upper body and core.

 FRONT RACK REVERSE LUNGE FORM VIDEO